-Are Eco-Friendly Cars Finally Appealing to Young People?
+Can Eco-Friendly Cars Finally Appeal to Youth Marketing?

-With a surge in eco-friendly car manufacturing and a tech revolution, has the automotive industry finally cracked the code for communicating with young people today?
+With a surge in eco-friendly car manufacturing and a tech revolution, has the automotive industry finally cracked the code for youth marketing?

 So what would make them become car purchasers?
 Perhaps the answer lies in a real understanding of their lifestyle choices.
 In America, brands like Chevrolet are already tapping into the digital dimension of lifestyle, with ‘Shop Click Drive’.
 This seamless UX experience allows you to browse and select your car online, before you pick it up in-store.
 Forget the innovatively wry 'Lemon' Volkswagen ads of the past, now cars are marketed through ‘video brochures’.
 Adverts like Volvo's tap into the idea of storytelling – bringing to life Swedish footballers Zlatan Ibrahimovic's inspiring origin story.
 It's less about the car, and more about the message.
 It seems accepted logic that young people are looking to purchase from behind screens, rather than walking into dealerships.
 If you want to tap into this market, digital innovation and lifestyle comes first – something we found ourselves in our work for Lexus.